iotaledger/wasp/contracts/rust/wasmlib/docs/Overview.md

 proxies and map proxies.
 These are enough to be able to define quite complex data structures, because we allow nesting of container objects.
 The underlying ISCP sandbox provides access to its data in the form of simple key/value stores that can have arbitrary byte data for both key and value.
-WasmLib provides an abstraction on top of this two-dimensional storage system that allows nesting of maps and arrays very similar to the way objects in JSON can be nested.
+WasmLib provides an abstraction on top of this one-dimensional storage system that allows nesting of maps and arrays very similar to the way objects in JSON can be nested.

 A map is a key/value store where the key is one of our supported value types.
 The value associated with a key can again be one of our supported value types,